Thelukepet/course/background/coursera-docker.md

 ## Clean up

-While using docker, it is easy to forget that every container and image takes up disk space on the local machine.
-Please clean up regularly!

-Find out the running containers:

-    docker ps -f status=running

-Any running containers not in use, you may stop using `docker stop HASH`.

-Remove the inactive, exited containers that you do not use as follows:

-    docker ps -f status=exited -q | \
-      xargs docker rm

-When we complete the first phase of the course, we will not use the cloudera image any more.
+When we complete the first phase of the course (in April), we will not use the cloudera image any more.
-Remove these cloudera images as follows:
+Remove the cloudera image as follows:

     docker images -q docker.io/cloudera/quickstart | \
       xargs docker rmi